Dirty Mary, Crazy Larry: Post-production

-The film developers thought that the Dodge Charger was actually bright yellow so they "corrected" the film negatives to eliminate the greenish tint of the car.
-Therefore, the entire movie in theaters, on TV, and on VHS was originally very warm toned.
-The color was more correct in the 2005 DVD release (and later Blu-ray releases) and the Dodge Charger became the correct lime green color.
+When prepared for the premiere television broadcast in 1977, during the telecine process, the colorists mis-color corrected the entire film due to the color of the Dodge Charger, presuming the car was actually bright yellow, not yellow-green.
+The color shift was subtle enough that it barely affected skin tones and other colors (making the image appear lightly "warmer" overall), so the yellow appearance of the car still appeared to be "correct" to the eye.
+Therefore, the entire movie on television and early Betamax and VHS releases was very warm toned.
+The color was corrected in the 2005 DVD release (and later Blu-ray releases) and the Dodge Charger became the actual yellow-green green color.

 Release

 Box office

 Dirty Mary, Crazy Larry was released by Fox in the spring of 1974 and was a surprise hit.
 It grossed $650,709 in its opening week in Texas and Oklahoma.
-It earned rentals of $12.1 million in the United States and Canada, making it Fox's most successful film of the year.
+It earned rentals of $12.1 million in the United States and Canada, making it Fox's most successful film of the year until the December release of The Towering Inferno.
 By 1977, it had earned an estimated $14.7 million in theatrical rentals.

 Fonda said the film "made a shit pile of money.
 More money than any film Dennis [Hopper] ever made."
 He added, "I couldn't believe that so many moviegoers had seen the film four or five times.
 I could understand them seeing Easy Rider four or five times or maybe even The Hired Hand, but why Dirty Mary, Crazy Larry?
 Heck, I was even embarrassed by the title."

 Nonetheless, the film established Fonda as a draw on the exploitation circuit and most of his films over the next few years were action movies.

 On February 18, 1977, the film came to broadcast television (with several scenes cut before the theatrical release reinserted to extend the film's length to the minimum required to fill a standard two-hour time slot).
 These added-for-TV scenes have never been released to home video.

 Critical reception

 The film received mixed reviews from critics.
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Edgar Wright said the film influenced Baby Driver.
 He said he "always felt sorry for the actor Adam Roarke in it who plays Deke.
 He's in the movie for the entire thing.
 You assume in the movie that Adam Roarke is going to die at some point, but he's there right to the end, so it really should be called Dirty Mary, Crazy Larry and Deke.
 Why does this guy get left off the title?
 He's been there the whole time."